Kuch Pak Raha Hai

 Kadhi Recipe | Kadhi Pakora

-Posted by Divya on November 20, 2015 Tagged With: Gluten Free, Vegetarian Indian Cuisine, North Indian kadhi pakora, kadhi pakoda, kadhi, kadhi recipe, kadhi pakora recipe, Kadhi or Kadhi Pakora is a tantalising flavoursome North Indian curry recipe made with yogurt, chickpea flour (besan), ginger and few spices.
-It is vegetarian, gluten free and can be served with roti or steamed rice.
-Jump to Recipe
+Posted by Divya on January 12, 2026 Tagged With: Gluten Free, Vegetarian Indian Cuisine, North Indian Kadhi Pakora is a tantalising flavoursome North Indian curry recipe made with yogurt (curd), chickpea flour (besan) and few spices.
+It is vegetarian, gluten free and can be served with roti or steamed rice. kadhi pakora, kadhi pakoda, kadhi, kadhi recipe, kadhi pakora recipe, Indian yogurt curry, pakoda kadhi recipe, kadi pakoda Jump to Recipe

-Kadhi or Kadhi Pakora is a tantalising flavoursome North Indian curry recipe made with yogurt, chickpea flour (besan), ginger and few spices.
+Kadhi Pakora is a tantalising flavoursome North Indian curry made with yogurt (curd), chickpea flour (besan) and few spices.
 It is vegetarian, gluten free and can be served with roti or steamed rice.

-Kadhi Pakora can be served with both roti or chawal (rice) but my favourite combo will always be ‘kadhi chawal’.
-A hot steaming bowl of kadhi chawal with some tadka (tempering) on top, makes for an absolute soulful comfy meal any day.
+Kadhi Pakora can be served with both roti or chawal (steamed rice) but my favourite combo will always be ‘kadhi chawal’.
+A hot steaming bowl of kadhi chawal with some tadka (tempering) on top, makes for an absolute soulful comfy meal on any winter day.

-There are different types of kadhi like Gujrati Kadhi, Punjabhi Kadhi, Rajasthani Kadhi etc as each state in India has its own recipe with minor variations.
-Rajasthani kadhi is thinner in consistency whereas gujrati kadhi is slightly on sweeter side.
-In Punjabi kadhi, onion garlic is used & is accompanied by some crunchy onion pakora (fritters).
+There are different types of kadhi like Gujrati Kadhi, Punjabi Kadhi, Rajasthani Kadhi etc as each state in India has its own recipe with minor variations.
+Rajasthani kadhi is thinner in consistency whereas Gujrati kadhi is slightly on sweeter side.
+In Punjabi kadhi, onion-garlic is used & is accompanied by some crunchy onion pakora (fritters).

-The Kadhi recipe is quite simple and it does not require too many ingredients.
+The kadhi recipe I have shared here is quite simple and requires just few basic ingredients.
 It is especially a good option when you are out of veggies & don’t want to rush to fetch groceries.
+I have made it without onion but if you wish you can add sliced onions or minced garlic while sautéing the spices.

 Kadhi is derived from the word ‘kadhna’ which mean slow cooking.
 It always tastes so much better when cooked on low flame for at least 30-40 minutes.
 The slow cooking gives curry the time to absorb all flavours & eliminates raw taste of besan & yogurt.

-In today’s post, I am sharing kadhi recipe which has always been loved at my home.
-The recipe is :
+In today’s post, I am sharing kadhi pakoda recipe which has always been loved at my home.
+It is :

 • Vegetarian